Troubleshoot Issues with Bridge

 Data refresh-initiated Subscriptions(Link opens in a new window) are not supported for views and workbooks that rely on Bridge to keep data fresh.
 This means you do not receive subscription emails when the following are true: 1) subscriptions are configured for When Data Refreshes and 2) the views or workbooks you're subscribing to rely on extract data sources that refresh using Bridge.
 To use subscriptions in this scenario, consider configuring your subscriptions to use On Selected Schedule instead.
 For more information, see Troubleshoot Subscriptions.

-When editing a connection on Tableau Cloud, the Test Connection button might be greyed out.
-In some cases, this button is greyed out because the connection uses custom SQL or initial SQL.
+Test connection only supports data sources that connect to Tableau Cloud.
 As an alternative to testing your connection with this button, consider running a manual refresh to test the connection instead.
 For more information about running a manual refresh, see Start a Refresh Task Manually.

 Understand common errors